M

 The process begins with comparing test case requirements to the capabilities of test instances using a structured approach.
 This includes analyzing aspects like scenery elements, environmental conditions, dynamic elements, and test criteria.
 Once a suitable test instance is identified, the test case is allocated to it.

 The process includes provisions for external influence, such as road authorities overriding allocations or proving ground operators refusing tests due to safety concerns.
 These decisions must be documented for the final assessment.
-Additionally, the allocation framework includes initial reallocation steps, which will be refined in future development efforts.
+Additionally, the Allocate block includes initial reallocation steps, resulting from the Analyse block.